 - MGCCC Campus Police:

-MGCCC Campus Police are staffed by state certified law enforcement officers 24 hours a day.
+MGCCC Campus Police are staffed by state certified law enforcement officers.
 Officers patrol the campus, investigate all crime and assist students, faculty, staff and guests when needed.
-Student ID's and parking decals, and criminal background checks with fingerprinting for the School of Nursing and Health Professions students and faculty are also made in the Campus Police Department.
+Student ID's and parking decals, and criminal background checks with fingerprinting for MGCCC programs, are provided to students and employees.

 - Orientation and Placement Assessment:

 All entering first time freshmen are required to attend a scheduled orientation program prior to the beginning of the semester.
 Orientation is a process of welcoming students to the college.
 Explanations of policies, procedures and programs take place at this time.
 Since entering freshmen may differ in their academic preparation, the college makes every effort to determine the appropriate level of beginning instruction for each student.
 The college currently uses the American College Test Assessment (ACT) or ACCUPLACER.
 After assessment in the areas of English, mathematics and reading, students are placed in courses appropriate with their ability levels and academic background.

 Students utilizing Military Benefits may visit the Enrollment Services Center for assistance related to Military Benefits.
 All students receiving Military benefits are required to report changes in course load, absences, interruption in attendance or withdrawals to the Military Benefits Processing Center using the online process found at https://mgccc.edu/enroll/apply-now/military-students/ to minimize personal liability resulting from over payments of Military benefits.